thheller/cljs-jsmodules-test/README.md

 renaming.

 Still, JS-Joda has been included in it's entirety even though just some of it is used.
 IOW, Google Closure is not doing dead code elimination here.
+The page on the Clojurescript site mentions dead code eliminiation

-So... will is dead code elimination in the pipes for this scenario.
+So... is dead code elimination in the pipes for this scenario.
 Which pipes?
 When? etc

+Or... is this some problem related to js-joda?

+To be continued ...